Intro to energy and the environment

 - 1Snowball Earth, solar constant 40% less than today’s (Common Point)

 - 2Snowball Earth, it is hard for Earth to come out of a frozen state.
-The albedo effect of the white ice and snow reflects too much sunlight and is too much to overcome.
+The white ice and snow’s albedo effect reflects too much sunlight and is too much to overcome.
 (Common Point)

 - 3Ice starts to melt very quickly without change to the solar constant. (heating or coming out of a frozen state)